Just Landed, Birdie Fortescue X Sarah Corbett-Winder Part II

 Havana’s architecture and tilework reflect this multifaceted history.
 Under Spanish rule for nearly four centuries, the city absorbed Baroque, Neoclassical, and Moorish influences, evident in its intricate geometric tilework, vibrant colours, and courtyards.
 As a major port, it also became a melting pot of global influences, with Portuguese ceramic artisans and African-Caribbean traditions shaping local craftsmanship.
 In the 19th and early 20th centuries, Havana’s connections with the United States and Europe introduced Art Deco and eclectic styles, creating a rich architectural tapestry.
 These designs are a major source of inspiration for our latest collection, from traditional tilework to metal detailing seen in the lobbies of Art Deco Buildings.
 This blend of old-world elegance and local character makes the city of Havana a stunning reflection of its layered past, and presents a depth of character our AW24 collection hopes to explore.

-Old Havana
+Old Havana - Rueda and Ladrillo

 Old Havana, or La Habana Vieja, is the historic heart of the city.
 It remains one of the best-preserved colonial cities in Latin America and was declared a UNESCO World Heritage Site in 1982.
 Known for its narrow, cobblestone streets, colourful buildings, grand plazas, and iconic landmarks like the Havana Cathedral and El Capitolio, an impressive public building.

 Despite the wear of time, Old Havana’s decaying elegance is one of its greatest charms.
 Many buildings display intricate tilework, wrought-iron balconies, and serene courtyards.
 While it’s a major tourist attraction, the area remains a lively part of modern Havana, with bustling cafes, vibrant music, and local life.
-Our hero design of the season, the Rueda Tile Print Cushion, is inspired by a ceramic design found in an 18th Century building in Old Havana.
+Our hero design of the season, the Rueda Tile Print Cushion, features a pattern inspired by a ceramic design found in an 18th Century building in Old Havana.
 The loose, carefree pinwheel design epitomises the Cuban free spirit of movement and life.
 While our Ladrillo design is inspired by a tiled floor in a beautiful courtyard in Havana, this cushion is trimmed with a smart fringe which will add texture to any interior.
 Why not pair this piece with a smaller velvet cushion like our signature Tara or our new San Juan design, and layer with other coordinating soft furnishings.

 Key Locations

-The Bacardi Building
+The Bacardi Building - Remolino and San Juan

 This Cuban landmark is crowned by a unique figure—a fruit bat.
 Once the headquarters of the renowned Bacardi rum company, this 1930 Art Deco skyscraper is a prime example of Latin American design.
 As the first skyscraper in Havana, it featured imported European stone and marble, with intricate metalwork and tiling details, prominently displaying Bacardi’s iconic fruit bat in its decor.